 - 28 oz plum tomatoes (canned)

-- 1 tbsp fennel seeds (crushed them coarsely or run a knife through them to break them up)
+- 1 tablespoon fennel seeds (crushed them coarsely or run a knife through them to break them up)

 - 1 medium onion (thinly sliced)

 - 2 tablespoon fresh parsley (or fresh basil, chopped)

 - Put a large pot of water to boil.
 Add salt and cook pasta to a level where it's slightly less than al dente.

 - Start the sauce a few minutes before you begin to boil the pasta water.
 Place the garlic in a large pot with the olive oil and heat over medium-low heat.
 Toss the garlic in the oil until it colors and is a light golden brown but not burned.
 Fish the garlic out and place it in a food processor bowl.

 - Add the San Marzano tomatoes with their juices to the food processor and pulse eight to 10 times until the tomatoes are crushed but not pureed and the garlic has mostly broken down into small bits.